18 min read

 Precoro

-Precoro is a comprehensive procurement software that offers a feature-laden invoice management module.
+Precoro is a comprehensive procurement software that offers a feature-laden invoice management module and easy-to-use AI capabilities.
 Users can do the following in the tool:

 - Create invoices from scratch or from purchase orders.

-- Attach documents to generate pre-filled supplier invoices using OCR technology and minimize manual data entry.
+- Attach documents to generate pre-filled supplier invoices using AI-enhanced OCR technology and minimize manual data entry.

 - Add tax rates, therefore simplifying compliance with specific country regulations and reducing manual calculations.